ThunderingWest4/AISnakeGame/README.md

 # Other Purpose

 i decided to stop coding the neural network (notsodeepblue) because

 a. i've had enough of interfacing with frickin rgb data

-b. i have somewhat of a clue what to do now but i'll do it later
+b. i have somewhat of a clue what to do now with the net but i'll do it later